nareshb7/120-days-dsa-challenge/Week01-03-Arrays_Strings/Day21/Notes.md

-# Notes for Day 20: Roman to Integer
+# Notes for Day 21: Longest Palindromic Substring

 ## Approach
 - Check if the string is empty: If it is, return an empty string.